The Value of Music to your Business.

 The value of music can be rewarded

-To reward and respect the value of creator’s musical works, most countries around the world have copy right laws.
-Uganda is one such country and it is one such country and it is in this context that UPRS’ work is concerned with the right to perform music in public including the right to broadcast it.
-What this means is that no one may give a performance of music in public without prior permission of copyright owner, because this would constitute to infringement of copyright.
+To reward and respect the value of the creator’s musical works, most countries around the world have copyright laws.
+Uganda is one such country, and it is one such country, and it is in this context that UPRS’ work is concerned with the right to perform music in public, including the right to broadcast it.
+What this means is that no one may give a performance of music in public without prior permission of the copyright owner, because this would constitute the infringement of copyright.
 But if everyone who wanted to use music in public, every hotel or restaurant proprietor playing music to entertain customers; every industrialist using ‘music while you work in the factory’ every concert organizer every ‘disco’ proprietor, every broadcaster; and all others had to negotiate differently with copyright owner concerned (often in different countries) chaos would reign.
-The cost of the user would be enormous.
+The cost to the user would be enormous.

-UPRS your one stop shop to a copyright license.
+UPRS is your one-stop shop for a copyright license.

-Like SAMRO in South Africa, SPA in Portugal, COSOMA in Malawi, UPRS the main body in Uganda representing music performing rights.
-UPRS’ key function is to administer the non-dramatic performing transmission making available and broadcasting rights in musical rights of members and the members of affiliated societies.
-This UPRS does by functioning as a collective administration society that negotiates ‘blanket licenses’ with music users who have access to UPRS extensive repertoire of copyright musical works.
+Like SAMRO in South Africa, SPA in Portugal, COSOMA in Malawi, and UPRS the main body in Uganda representing music performing rights.
+UPRS’ key function is to administer the non-dramatic performing transmission, making available and broadcasting rights in musical rights of members and the members of affiliated societies.
+This UPRS does this by functioning as a collective administration society that negotiates ‘blanket licenses’ with music users who have access to UPRS’s extensive repertoire of copyrighted musical works.

-UPRS’ membership is based on direct membership of composers, authors, translators, arrangers and music publishers as well as members of its affiliated societies.
-The relationship with affiliated societies is through bi-lateral agreements for protection of intellectual property or Berne convention.
+UPRS’ membership is based on direct membership of composers, authors, translators, arrangers, and music publishers as well as members of its affiliated societies.
+The relationship with affiliated societies is through bilateral agreements for the protection of intellectual property or the Berne convention.

-It is no secret that music plays an important role in the lives of just everyone living in this country enhancing our moods, providing a sound track to our teenage years, comforting us in a time of hardship, welcoming a new life in the world and probably about a million more things music does.
-But there is no time that music plays a powerful role in the economy including Uganda.
-The music industry itself contributes to the GDP in a myriad ways through the businesses of record companies, publishing companies, music retailers’, the live music sector and a great deal more.
-This is however far more subtle yet significantly impactful way in which music plays an important way in which music plays a role in the Ugandan economy, and that is value it has for business throughout the Ugandan country.
+It is no secret that music plays an important role in the lives of just everyone living in this country, enhancing our moods, providing a soundtrack to our teenage years, comforting us in a time of hardship, welcoming a new life into the world and probably about a million more thing music does.
+But there is no time that music plays a powerful role in the economy, including in Uganda.
+The music industry itself contributes to the GDP in myriad ways through the businesses of record companies, publishing companies, music retailers, the live music sector, and a great deal more.
+This is however a far more subtle yet significantly impactful way in which music plays an important way in which music plays role in the Ugandan economy, and that is the value it has for business throughout the Ugandan country.